Hiking the Stunning Vereda da Ponta de São Lourenço (PR8) in Madeira

 Renting a car in Madeira

-Your best bet is to book in advance (we usually book through Discover Cars) and pick up the car at the Madeira airport if you’re keeping the car for a while.
+We usually book through Discover Cars and select pick up the car at the Madeira Airport to get the best rate.

-Prices do change all the time based on supply and demand so if you really know you’ll be driving a lot and exploring the island it’s best to book your car in advance.
+Prices do change all the time based on supply and demand, so if you know you’ll be driving a lot and want that freedom to explore the island on your own time, it’s best to book your car in advance.

 Going on a guided tour

-Ponta de São Lourenço can also be done as a guided tour from Funchal.
-We’ve done two guided tours on the island and they’ve been exceptional.
-We did Levada 25 Fontes and Pico do Arieiro – and we’ve loved both!
+As we mentioned before, Ponta de São Lourenço can also be done as a guided tour from Funchal.
+We’ve done multiple guided walks on the island (such as Levada 25 Fontes and Pico do Arieiro), and we’ve loved them!

-The tour company will pick you up and drop you off and all you have to do is lean back and enjoy the ride.
+The tour company will pick you up and drop you off at your accommodation, and they’ll also make sure you’ve got the hiking permit, so all you have to do is lean back and enjoy the ride.

-We didn’t do this specific hike as a guided tour but the two other ones we did was with the same company that offers this one so we’re sure it’s just as amazing.
+We didn’t do this specific hike as a guided tour, but the other ones we did were with the same company that offers this one so we’re sure it’s just as amazing.

 We’ve done almost 10 guided tours with Lido Tours and they’ve always been great!
 It’s a family-run business in Madeira that’s been around since 1996.